 - Let the marinara cool, and then place the leftover sauce in an airtight container and refrigerate for up to 3 to 4 days.
 I found this resource useful for storage tips.

 - To freeze it, let it cool first, place it in a glass container, and then in the freezer.
 You can either freeze a whole batch or split it into individual portions for up to 4 to 6 months.

-- To defrost, transfer the frozen marinara into the fridge the night before cooking.
+- Transfer the frozen marinara into the fridge the night before cooking to defrost.
 Reheat it in a saucepan.